International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/CertificationScheme/Core_Component_Certification.md

 integrity verification (i.e., remote attestation).
 All key material is stored in dedicated hardware isolated areas.

+#### Connector
+[*TODO: merge with above*]
+Being the point of access to the Industrial Data Space, the Connector provides a controlled environment for processing and exchanging data, ensuring secure transfer of data from the data provider to the data consumer.
+As such, the necessary trust in the correct and complete implementation of the functionality required by the IDS Reference Architecture Model and the Connector specification can only be ensured by independent evaluation and certification from an approved evaluation facility and the certification body of the Industrial Data Space.

+#### Connector-based Components (Broker, App Store, ...)
+[*TODO: explain how those build on the connector certification levels*]

+A Broker service does not have access to primary data, but only to metadata provided by data providers, which is generally considered less sensitive.
+Likewise, Broker services do not assign or enforce access rights, but merely support data exchange.
+Nevertheless, integrity and availability of metadata (i.e., correct and secure storing and handling of meta- data) is of high importance for the Industrial Data Space.
+Compatibility with the required functionality as defined by the certification body is therefore evaluated and certified.

+#### Data Apps and Services
+[*TODO: revise*]
+Data Apps and Services have direct contact with primary data, which means that a compromised Data App or Service may compromise the integrity of data.
+However, confidentiality and availability of data is ensured by the measures defined in the Security Architecture of the Industrial Data Space, which strongly limit the potential damage caused by

+Data Apps and Services.
+Also, Apps and Services will typically use the security features provided by the Connector.
+Therefore, not every Data App or Service to be made available in the Industrial Data Space requires a medium or high assurance level certification.
+However, the automated test suite mentioned above for the basic security level will be integrated in the upload process of each Industrial Data Space App Store.

+#### DAPS

+#### Certificate Authority
+[*TODO: keine zertifizierung für Komponenten, aber Op.Env und Ca-specific certification*]

 ##  Certification Criteria Catalogue
+[*TODO: update -> Nadja*]

 The catalogue of certification criteria for the IDS core components [CRIT-C] was defined as part of the Fraunhofer research project